 What has been made crystal clear is that you can’t congregate in groups, either on land or in the sea, so you’re only allowed to surf if you can guarantee you’ll be a good distance from all other surfers.
 This, of course, poses its own set of risks.
 It’s up to each of us individually to weigh these up and seriously question whether it’s worth it.
 The last thing anyone wants at the moment is to take up valuable public surfing resources on something as trivial as a surfing injury.

-UPDATE 3/04: Cornwall’s police commander has stated that surfing is not banned, as it counts as a form of exercise.
+UPDATE 3/04: According to Cornwall Live, the county’s chief police commander has stated that surfing is not banned, as it counts as a form of exercise.

-“If people want to surf alone, that may be fine – but again, people need to recognise that lifeguards are no longer at our beaches.”
+“If people want to surf alone, that may be fine – but again, people need to recognise that lifeguards are no longer at our beaches,” he added.

 “They need to balance all these factors – as we’ll have to – about what is safe for themselves, what trouble they may get into and what pressure they may put on the NHS and other emergency services if they get into trouble while alone on the water.”